Blog

 Miscarriages are more common than you might expect, with 1 in 4 pregnancies ending in a miscarriage.
 In some cases, a woman will go on to experience further miscarriages after the first.
 If a woman has two or more concurrent pregnancy losses, then it is considered to be a condition known as recurrent, or repeat miscarriage.
 Only 1% of women will have recurrent miscarriages, but for those who do, the experience and subsequent fertility care needs may bring a physical, mental, and emotional journey they wouldn’t have anticipated when they first decided to grow their families.

-We wanted to outline some background on recurrent miscarriages, how they can be treated, and why in some cases, women will need to consider working with an egg donor in order to carry a pregnancy to term on their own.
+We wanted to outline some background on recurrent miscarriages, how they can be treated, and why in some cases, women will need to consider working with an Egg Donor in order to carry a pregnancy to term on their own.

 Why do miscarriages, including repeat miscarriages, occur?